Skip to main content

 The 1st task is to build a new digital LO/BFO with the ILI9341 and then add the changes mentioned.
 Something that caught my eye early on was that even though the display was much larger the frequency changes seemed seamless and smooth.
 There did not seem to be a latency of you move the tuning knob and you await the display to change.
 Look closely at the video.

 TYGNYBNT.
 Don't eat your pets.
 Speaking of that, in 1965 while temporarily stationed on Okinawa (at that time call sign prefix KR6) we were cautioned not to order burgers at the local A&W Root Beer stands as they might contain dog or cat meat.
 Yuk!
 Maybe Vance while in the USMC was stationed on Okinawa.
-Ohio Okinawa -- they both start with an O who knows.
+Ohio, Okinawa -- they both start with an O, so who knows maybe a distortion of location.

 73's